-- 2.10.1 The applicant is happy to make a contribution to the bus stop infrastructure in principle, subject to confirmation from the LHA regarding the value of the contribution is reasonable and proportionate to the scheme and the bus stops level of use.
+- 2.10.1 The applicant is happy to make a contribution to the RTPI infrastructure for the east and west bound stops in principle, subject to confirmation from the LHA confirming the final cost. - 2.10.2 We have been advised that bus shelters cannot be provided due to the wider heritage implications for the Warnham Conservation Area.